PixelWeatherProject/pwos/README.md

 - Hidden WiFi networks are **not** supported.
 - Unencrypted WiFi networks are **not** supported.
 - It's recommended to ensure that the RSSI (signal strength) is no less than *-70dBm*.
 Some boards can handle worse scenarios, but others may experience connectivity issues.
-- WiFi credentials are stored in code, instead of NVS because it's design is way too simple to store the kind of configuration PWOS needs (SSID, password, IP configuration).
-This would require extensive work, and would make it very hard to update these settings using OTA updates.
+- WiFi credentials are stored in code, instead of NVS because it's design is way too simple and limited to properly store the kind of configuration PWOS needs.
+This would require some hacky workarounds, and adjusting the OTA system to allow updating the credentials.
-- When scanning for APs, the firmware uses a custom scan algorithm that severely limits the maximum scan duration to preserve as much power as possible.
+- When scanning for APs, the firmware uses the default scan configuration if ESP-IDF.
+This configuration has minimal enough to severely limit the maximum scan duration to preserve as much power as possible.
 However, this comes at a cost - you AP/s might not be detected fast enough.
-If this is a problem for you, you can either:
+If this is a problem for you, you can try the following:
-  1. Edit the [`CHANNEL_SCAN_WAIT_TIME`](src/sysc/net/wifi.rs).
-The maximum scan duration is derived from this.
-  2. Lower the [*Beacon Interval*](https://www.7signal.com/news/blog/controlling-beacons-boosts-wi-fi-performance) in your AP's settings.
+  1. Lower the [*Beacon Interval*](https://www.7signal.com/news/blog/controlling-beacons-boosts-wi-fi-performance) in your AP's settings.
 This is usually set to 100(ms), but you can lower this to (for e.g.) 50. **Don't mess with these settings if you don't know what you're doing!**
      - In OpenWRT you can find this under *Network* > *Wireless* > *Edit* (your AP) > *Advanced Settings*
      - In AsusWRT/Merlin you can find this under *Advanced Settings* > *Wireless* > *Professional* > (select 2.4GHz band if needed)
+- Support for *Management Frame Protection* (*IEEE 802.11w-2009*) is disabled to improve connection times.

 ## Terms
 - *node* - A station that consists of PWOS-compatible hardware and runs PWOS.
 It collects weather information and sends it over PWMP to a remote server.